 5. Volcano Vesuv (either go by car or by public transportation -> take the train to Sorrento and get off at Ercolano Scavi.
 From there, busses take you for 20€ to the Vesuv and back, incl. the ticket to the volcano)

 I didn’t spend much time in Naples, but there is a little square I can recommend.
 It’s called Piazza Bellini and you can find nice cafés there.
 I chose the Caffè Letterario where I had a tasteful salad and a good slice of cake.

-On the other night I ordered a delicious Caprese pizza and a great salad at the Antica Trattoria Da Peppino which was a really good choice of a restaurant and very cheap as well.
+On the other night, I ordered a delicious Caprese pizza and a great salad at the Antica Trattoria Da Peppino which was a really good choice of a restaurant and very cheap as well.
 You pay for two salads, two pizzas and two drinks about 30€.
-And while eating, there was a firework going on at the neighborhood.
+And while eating, there was a firework going on in the neighborhood.
 It made this evening very special and will always stick in my memory.

 Where to stay

-The rooms are spartanly furnished, but modern and the breakfast is included in the price.
-From the hotel you can walk within 10-15 minutes to the busy shopping street Via Toledo where you can also find a metro station to the Central Station or to the harbor.
+The rooms are spartanly furnished, but modern and breakfast is included in the price.
+From the hotel, you can walk within 10-15 minutes to the busy shopping street Via Toledo where you can also find a metro station to the Central Station or to the harbor.
 Or you can use the search box below to find more hotel inspirations in Naples.

 I just wanted to let you know that this page contains affiliate links.
 If you decide to buy something using one of these links, I will earn a small commission.
 Don’t worry that’s at no extra cost to you, but it does help to fund my travels and keep the website running.
 Thank you!